bateller/martinfitzpatrick.name/content/web dev/pelican-on-webfaction.md

 The first step is to log into your Github account and create the new repo, calling it whatever you like. **Do not add a README.md** as we need the repo empty to do the next thing - if you mess it up, just delete and recreate.
 Github is fine with that.
 Once created make note of your repo's read & write git url (SSH).

 > If you haven't set up github with your SSH keys you'll need to do that now.
 Generate a key on your Webfaction host using `ssh-keygen`.
-Then at the SSH prompt enter `less ~/.ssh/id_rsa.pub` to see the generated public key and copy-paste it into your [Github SSH settings](https://github.com/settings/ssh).
+At the SSH prompt enter `less ~/.ssh/id_rsa.pub` to see the generated public key and copy-paste it into your [Github SSH settings](https://github.com/settings/ssh).
 Hit `q` to exit less.

 Back in the shell, initiaise the github repo and then re-home it to your github repo.